 - Read our in-depth FIMI X8 Mini review

 Don’t be fooled by the name: the Dreamer 4K doesn’t record 4K video.
 Its still photos might be at 4K resolution (3840 x 2160, or 8MP), but videos are restricted to 2688 x 1512, or 2.7K.
 It’s a cheeky little trick, but then there’s a lot to this drone that isn’t quite as it first seems.

-With its excellent build quality, high capacity battery, GPS and sturdy, phone-gripping twin-stick controller, the well-packaged Dreamer 4K looks and feels like a 'serious' drone – something akin to the DJI Phantom range, perhaps.
+With its excellent build quality, high-capacity battery, GPS and sturdy, phone-gripping twin-stick controller, the well-packaged Dreamer 4K looks and feels like a 'serious' drone – something akin to the DJI Phantom range, perhaps.
 In reality, it’s just a toy-class drone wearing fancier threads, with performance sadly not quite meeting the expectations set by its outward appearance.
-The gimbal-less camera is shaky and unstable, while the impressive controller only works to a range of around 50m before the video feed to your phone becomes choppy.
+In our tests, the gimbal-less camera was shaky and unstable, while the impressive controller only worked to a range of around 50m before the video feed to our phone became choppy.